HunterGhost27/Scribe-Scrolls-and-Skillbooks/README.md

 ## ⚠ IMPORTANT ⚠

 The mod has been recently updated ~~rewritten~~ to use the script-extender.
 This enables the mod to dynamically generate scribing recipes for vanilla and modded scrolls-&-skillbooks.
 Unfortunately there was no easy way to maintain compatibility with existing saves.
 As such using the updated version can cause issues for existing playthroughs.
 Unfortunately again, steam has probably updated your mod already.
 For anyone who has a playthrough in session: you should enable the `legacyCompatibilityMode` in `Osiris Data/S7Central.json`.
 You only need to do this if you wish to continue a playthrough you started with this mod's previous version.
 Any new-games should have it turned off.
 I apologize for the inconvinence caused.
+The mod might work as in `legacyMode` if you don't have the script-extender.

 ## About the Mod